Eric Fenby: Working for Delius

-In 1928, hearing that Delius had become virtually helpless because of blindness and paralysis (due to syphilis), he offered to serve him as an amanuensis.
-Fenby worked, at the composer's home in Grez-sur-Loing, near Paris, for extended periods until Delius died almost six years later.
-The project was taxing not only because of the need to devise a unique mode of musical communication but also because of Delius's difficult temperament and atheism.
+In 1928, hearing that Frederick Delius had become virtually helpless because of blindness and paralysis (a result of syphilis), Fenby offered to serve him as an amanuensis.
+Delius replied, "I was greatly touched by your kind and sympathetic letter and I should love to accept your offer".
+Fenby worked at the composer's home in Grez-sur-Loing, near Fontainebleau, for extended periods until Delius died almost six years later.
+The project was taxing because of the need to devise a unique mode of musical communication so that Fenby could put on paper the music still in the composer's head but which his physical condition now prevented him writing down.
+The musicologist Christopher Palmer has described Fenby's completion from dictation of such scores as A Song of Summer and Songs of Farewell as "an achievement without parallel in music".